xkleva/dFlow/README.md

 **page_count** : The number of pages(images) of the job.
 Typically assigned using process COLLECT_JOB_METADATA.
 **package_name** : The package name of the job, using the ID and a formatting string defined in the configuration file.
 For example, format 'GUB%07d' for job id '123' gives package name 'GUB0000123'.
 **copyright** : Returns a boolean string value of copyright, i.e. 'true' (copyrighted) or 'false' (not copyrighted).
+**copyright_protected** : Same as "copyright", but is easier to understand when used in a condition.
 **chron_1, chron_2, chron_3** : Returns the metadata values for chronology.
 Generally used for periodicals.
 **ordinality_1, ordinality_2, ordinality_3** : Returns the metadata values for ordinality.
 Generally used for periodicals.
 ### Making an API-request